Varsini-Sakthi/healthcare-utilization-prediction/README.md

 12,000-member dataset from an explicit data-generating process (age, chronic condition count, prior-year ED/inpatient/outpatient utilization, Rx count, dual-eligibility, rural residence, living alone, missed appointments, prior-year cost).
-The *outcome*. next-year total cost. is generated with independent random shocks (including a rare "acute event" term), so it is genuinely predictable-but-noisy rather than a deterministic function of the inputs.
+The *outcome*, next-year total cost, is generated with independent random shocks (including a rare "acute event" term), so it is genuinely predictable-but-noisy rather than a deterministic function of the inputs.
 This keeps the modeling problem realistic without using or approximating any real patient's data.
-See the module docstring for the full rationale and the specific functional form.
+See the module docstring for the full rationale and the specific functional form,

 `high_cost_next_year` = member is in the **top 20%** of next-year total cost (the standard payer/CMS-style definition for this task, analogous to